dbos-inc/dbos-demo-apps/python/s3mirror/README.md

 You can use the [Dashboard](https://docs.dbos.dev/cloud-tutorials/monitoring-dashboard) to view app logs.

 You can upgrade to DBOS Pro at https://console.dbos.dev.
 This will make transfers auto-scale to multiple workers and increase speed by over 4x.
+You can further tune the performance by starting a [linking a larger Postgres database](https://docs.dbos.dev/production/dbos-cloud/cloud-cli#dbos-cloud-db-link) and increasing your [per-vm RAM](https://docs.dbos.dev/production/dbos-cloud/cloud-cli#dbos-cloud-db-link).

 See also https://docs.dbos.dev/